 - Group I: 6 people were applied P-3074 once in the morning.

-- Group II: 6 poeple were applied P-3074 twice a day (morning and afternoon)
+- Group II: 6 people were applied P-3074 twice a day (morning and afternoon)

-- Group III: 6 people took 1 mg finateride pill once daily.
+- Group III: 6 people took 1 mg finasteride pill once daily.

 The study was performed for one week.
 The scalp and serum DHT levels were measured daily.